Alkisum/CloudRun/README.md

 ## Installation

-+ Download the ownRun-x.x.apk file under the *release* directory to your smartphone
++ Download the cloudrun-x.x.apk file under the *release* directory to your smartphone
 + Install the application by executing the file